Kuźnica, Podlaskie Voivodeship: History

 During the Polish People's Republic period, a guardhouse of the Border Protection Troops was stationed in Kuźnica and following the post-Communist reforms it has become a seat of a Polish Border Guard unit subordinated to the Podlaski Border Guard Regional Unit.

 Transport

-The village stands at the northeastern end of the Expressway S19.
+The village close to the northeastern end of the Expressway S19.
 A major border crossing into Belarus is located near the village.
 The new checkpoint was funded by the European Union to be upgraded to EU standards as this became a Schengen external border entry point when Poland became part of the Schengen Area on 21 December 2007.
 The Belarus side of the crossing is called Bruzgi.

 A station on the Rail Line 6 is situated to the north of the village.
 There is a passenger service to Białystok, but not anymore to Belarus (Bruzgi), although cross-border rail tracks exist.
 Both highway and railway going into Belarus connect Kuźnica with Grodno 25 km away.